BanklessDAO/bounty-board/README.md

 ```
 If you've made it this far, the application should run and should be showing a bounty on the main screen.
 You can directly query the API backend through the app at `localhost:3000/api/bounties`
 ### Setting Up the Discord Webhook
-The `DEV_DEV_DISCORD_BOUNTY_BOARD_WEBHOOK` is not required to start the app, but can be fetched from a member of the bounty board development team.
+The `DISCORD_BOUNTY_BOARD_WEBHOOK` is not required to start the app, but can be fetched from a member of the bounty board development team.
 Add it to your `.env.local` file once you have it.